Friendly Crochet Spider

 This post may contain referral/affiliate links.
 Please read my disclosure for more info.

-But it got me thinking… a pink crochet spider plush really is a cute thing.
-And a crochet spider looks an awful lot like a re-imagined Crochet Octopus.
+This crochet spider looks an awful lot like a re-imagined Crochet Octopus, don’t you think?
 And if a tiny baby might like to stick his little fingers into an octopus tentacle then maybe he might like a curly little spider leg too, right?

-And since I had some leftover yarn from the Sedge Stitch Baby Afghan and the Strawberry Lemon Peel Baby Blanket… well, I got to work!
-I really love this pink-colored yarn, and I really think it made the perfect amigurumi spider crochet pattern.
+I used a bit of leftover yarn from the Sedge Stitch Baby Afghan and the Strawberry Lemon Peel Baby Blanket for my pastel pink and blue spiders!
+My favorite is the pink-colored yarn and I really think it made the perfect amigurumi spider crochet pattern.

 You’ll find this spin-off of the Crochet Octopus to be a fun crochet project, I think.
 A tad shorter with a flat bottom and some cleverness going on with the curly spider legs.
 I think you might like to make one or three or something!
-Because you need them.
-You do!
+Because you probably need them in life.
+I know I do!

 More Free Baby Crochet Patterns